 While these images point to some unsavoury activities which straight people usually avoid thinking about when expressing enthusiasm for LGBTQ rights, it gets worse.
 Public acts of copulation have been documented, and children are sometimes present at this event.
 Homosexual acts are not a pleasant sight.

 SBS explains Pup Play.
 While this is disturbing footage, it is has still be sanitised for a heterosexual audience.
-See if you can get through the whole 8 minutes.
-It is possible the ‘pupboss’ who has cultured up this community is more than he appears.
-Certainly by the end of the video one feels very sad for these damaged men who have been convinced to make a fool of themselves publicly.
+By the end of the video one feels very sad for these damaged men who have been convinced to make a fool of themselves publicly.
 Making this public will not assist their social anxiety.

-If that was not enough gory detail, you can watch the ‘pupboss’ explaining how to prepare underwear for your pup to ‘learn your scent’.
-This footage is not suitable for children and does show him putting his hand down his leather pants to fondle himself and then smell his fingers.
-This man’s Youtube channel contains enough videos with distressing thumbnail images and titles to allow one a glimpse at the truth without having to watch them.
+If that was not enough gory detail, you can investigate the YouTube channel of Jyan Delamotte, the ‘pupboss’.
+This footage is not suitable for children.
+This man’s YouTube channel contains enough videos with distressing thumbnail images and titles to allow one a glimpse at the unsavory activities of this subculture without having to watch them.

 A segment of the youth has seen the continuing destruction of what is left of our Christian culture and has stopped believing that its embrace of the ideologies which promote this destruction is the right thing to do.
 They have begun to realise that they like western culture, and that they should not feel ashamed of it.
 They have come to a spontaneous understanding that vices are not good for you, that use of pornography causes psychological harm and can lead to addiction, that gender is not a social construct and the attempt to reject it damages the soul.
 It is not merciful to encourage people in their delusions.
-It is not merciful to pretend that you do not see the sins of others.
+It is not merciful to pretend that sin does not exist.

 The church knows this.